stevekinney/your-first-lines-of-js/README.md

 }
 ```

 There are a few other ways to write functions, but we're going to stay blissfully ignorant of them for the time being.
-Instead, let's write a function call `add()`, which takes two numbers and returns the sum.
+Instead, let's write a function called `add()`, which takes two numbers and returns the sum.

 ```js
 function add(a, b) {